AmsterdamUniversityPress/platform-documentation/transfertitleownership.md

 - check that all DOIs of content published before the acquisition is successfully registered with Crossref
 - be as specific as possible when requesting a title transfer with Crossref (title, ISSNs, DOIs, etc.)
 - using the disposing publisher's prefix have definitely been  us.
-- do _not_ register new DOIs (and/or DOIs with the new prefix) for content published before the acquisition. use the existing DOIs.
+- do _not_ register new DOIs (and/or DOIs with the new prefix) for content published before the acquisition.
+Use the existing DOIs.

 ## quick summary